sablier-labs/docs/docs/concepts/06-glossary.md

 [Foundry][foundry] is the application development toolkit that has been used to develop the Sablier Protocol.

-## Linear

-A linear stream has the same payment rate per second.

 ## Lockup

-A type of stream in which the creator has to lock up a specified amount of assets.
+A term coined by us to refer to the requirement of locking up assets in order to create a stream.

+## Lockup Dynamic

+A Lockup stream with a payment rate per second that can vary over time.

+## Lockup Linear

+A Lockup stream with a a constant payment rate per second.

 ## Milestones

-A milestone is the time component of a segment, which itself is a component of a dynamic stream.
+A milestone is the time component of a segment, which itself is a component of a Lockup Dynamic stream.

 Milestones play a crucial role in the calculation of the custom streaming curve.

-## Non-Linear
+## Monotonicity

-A non-linear stream features a payment rate per second that can vary over time.

-Moreover, the streaming function is characterized by monotonicity, which implies that the total amount of assets released by the stream can only increase over time and never decrease."
+A protocol invariant that states that the total amount of assets released by the stream can only increase over time and never decrease.

 ## Periphery